Social Work (MSW)

 Known for Our Commitment to Social Justice

 At St. Kate’s, social justice, ethics, and service aren’t simply an add-on to your learning experience — they are at the core of everything we do.
 Our social work master's degree curriculum is infused with our commitment to social justice, preparing practice-ready social workers who respond to the changing needs of our time.

 In this clinical program, students and faculty collaborate in an environment grounded in social justice, with a critical perspective on social work knowledge, values, and skills.
 Program tracks include:

 - Advanced Standing (AS): for students with a bachelor’s degree in social work from a CSWE-accredited program.
 AS students complete a 38-credit plan of study in a 1-year*, 2-year or 3-year format.
 600 hours of field practicum are also required.

 A dual-degree option with our Master of Arts in Holistic Health Studies is also available.

 As a licensed clinical social worker, you will join the largest group of mental health services providers in the nation.

-Our master's degree in social work is recognized for developing graduates with the skills and competencies to confidently practice with individuals, families, and small groups in the myriad settings in which clinical social workers are found.
+Our master's degree in social work is recognized for developing graduates with the skills and competencies to confidently practice with individuals, families, and small groups in the many settings in which clinical social workers are found.

 You will be trained to work with diverse populations, providing you with the flexibility to work in a wide variety of practice areas throughout your career.